DanielMartensson/CControl/README.md

  - Only `floats` are allowed because some processors don't have `double` implemented
  - Your code must come with an example
  - Write `clean code`, that means no slack variables or unnecessary #defines, don't try to compute everything in one single functions, minimize input arguments if it's possible, focus on practical implementation, focus on memory
+ - ANSI C (C89) standard is used in this project

 # Projects made with CControl